aissam-out/ML_milestones/README.md

 - *Save and Restore a Model using TensorFlow*

 The main purpose of this project is to bring you with a very clear understanding of how Tensorflow models are saved and restored.

+- *TF_board*

+This projet is an initiation to Tensorboard, which is a visualization software that comes with any standard TensorFlow installation in order to make it easier to understand, debug, and optimize TensorFlow programs.